 The goal of this paper is to propose and test the following numerical method for the damage model of Francfort and Marigo.
-At each time step $t_i$ the minimization (2.8) is performed by Hadamard method of shape sensitivity.
-In other words, we compute the shape derivative of the objective function $J_i$ with respect to the interface between the healthy and damaged phases and, applying a steepest descent algorithm, we move this interface in (minus) the direction of the shape gradient.
-The minimization of $J_i$ is stopped when the shape gradient is (approximately) zero, i.e., at a stationary point (a local minimizer in numerical practice) of the objective function.
+At each time step t_i the minimization (2.8) is performed by Hadamard method of shape sensitivity.
+In other words, we compute the shape derivative of the objective function J_i with respect to the interface between the healthy and damaged phases and, applying a steepest descent algorithm, we move this interface in (minus) the direction of the shape gradient.
+The minimization of J_i is stopped when the shape gradient is (approximately) zero, i.e., at a stationary point (a local minimizer in numerical practice) of the objective function.
 We use a level set approach to characterize the interface between the healthy and damaged phases.
 As is well known, it allows for large deformations of the interface with possibly topology changes.
-After convergence at time $t_i$ , we pass to the next discrete time $t{i+1}$ by changing the loads and we start a new minimization of $J{i+1}$ , taking into account the irreversibility constraint (2.7).
-We iterate until a final time $t{ifinal}$ which we choose when the structure is almost entirely damaged.
+After convergence at time t_i , we pass to the next discrete time t{i+1} by changing the loads and we start a new minimization of J{i+1} , taking into account the irreversibility constraint (2.7).
+We iterate until a final time $t{i{final}}$ which we choose when the structure is almost entirely damaged.

 We propose two possible ways of initializing our computations.
-Either we start from an initial damaged zone $\chi_0$ at time $t_1 = 0$ , or, in case the initial structure is not damaged at all, we nucleate a small damaged zone by using the notion of topological derivative.
-This nucleation step takes place before we start the first minimization of $J_1$ .
+Either we start from an initial damaged zone χ_0 at time $t_1 = 0$, or, in case the initial structure is not damaged at all, we nucleate a small damaged zone by using the notion of topological derivative.
+This nucleation step takes place before we start the first minimization of J_1 .
+In particular, the resulting initial damaged zone is usually not a local minimizer of the total energy (2.3).
 We are thus able to predict damage propagation without prescribing any initial crack as is commonly done in engineering practice.

 Although the considered model has been designed in the framework of damage mechanics, it turns out to be able to accurately describe crack propagation in some specific regimes.
-More precisely, when the damaged phase is very weak (its rigidity $A_0$ is negligible) and the energy release rate is large enough, the results of our numerical computations are cracks rather than damaged sub-domains.
+More precisely, when the damaged phase is very weak (its rigidity A_0 is negligible) and the energy release rate is large enough, the results of our numerical computations are cracks rather than damaged sub-domains.
 In other words, the damaged zone is a thin hypersurface with a thickness of a few mesh cells concentrating along a curve in 2d or a surface in 3d.
-However, our model, based on the minimization of (2.3), has no intrinsic lengthscale on the contrary of other fracture models where there is a competition between bulk (elastic) energy and surface (crack extension) energy [19].
+However, our model, based on the minimization of (2.3), has no intrinsic lengthscale as opposed to other fracture models where there is a competition between bulk (elastic) energy and surface (crack extension) energy [22].
 Therefore we must introduce some characteristic lengthscale in our model if we want to support our claim that it is able to predict crack propagation.
 We do this at a numerical level by requiring that our fracture results are convergent under mesh refinement, a necessary condition for any reasonable numerical algorithm.
-To obtain such a convergence we scale the Griffith energy release rate $\kappa$ like $1/\Delta x$ , where $\Delta x$ is the mesh size which is refined.
-In other words, instead of minimizing (2.3), we minimize (assuming, for simplicity, that there are only bulk forces)
+To obtain such a convergence we scale the Griffith bulk energy release parameter κ like $1/\Delta x$, where Δx is the mesh size which is refined.
+More precisely, we introduce a characteristic lengthscale l and we define a new material parameter γ which can be thought of as a Griffith surface energy release parameter (or fracture toughness in the language of fracture mechanics)